ngx-lottie/ngx-lottie/README.md

 export class AppServerModule {}
 ```

-Also, don't forget to import `BrowserTransferStateModule` into your `AppModule`.
+Don't forget to import `BrowserTransferStateModule` into your `AppModule`.
 Let's look at these options. `animations` is an array of `json` files, that contain animation data, that should be read on the server side, cached and transfered on the client. `folder` is a path where your `json` files are located, but you should use it properly, this path is joined with the `process.cwd()`.
 Imagine such project structure:

 ```
 — dist (here you store your output artifacts)